Birdy113/ns-pedalbrick/README.md

+Hey and Welcome to my github!

+This is my first script i released for free!

+If you appricate the script you can Donate to: https://ko-fi.com/alexander1234

-🚗 Introducing the ns-pedalbrick Script 🚗
-Looking for something to fun criminals on your Fivem Server can do?
+🚗 NordicScripts Introducing the ns-pedalbrick Script 🚗 Looking for something to fun criminals on your Fivem Server can do?
 Looking for a unique, fun, and slightly chaotic feature that will leave your players talking?
 Look no further!
 Our ns-pedalbrick Script is here to take your server to the next level!

 What Does It Do?